DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 90. BOOTSTRAP PART 11 VIDEO - adding and styling a contact form (Step 549)

 This entry documents a video lesson where the student built and styled a non-functional contact form for the website.
 The form was created using Bootstrap's grid system, `form-control` class, and `gy-4` gutter class for spacing.
 The student also learned how to override Bootstrap's default focus styles and used a modern Flexbox solution to position the submit button, all while implementing semantically correct and accessible HTML with `<form>`, `<label>`, and `aria-labelledby` attributes.

+### Learning Journey & Progress

+#### 91. BOOTSTRAP PART 12 VIDEO - adding and styling a footer (Step 552)

+This entry documents the final video lesson on the Academy Cinemas website, where a new, styled footer was added.
+The student demonstrated strong problem-solving skills by adapting the lesson's instructions to a more modern and semantic approach.
+They used a compatible Bootstrap example copied via developer tools, implemented a clean Flexbox layout directly on the `<footer>` tag, and made additional changes to improve code validation and accessibility.